CG Principle

 Attendance of the Company’s Board of Directors

 In compliance with related laws, the Company’s Articles of Association, and the corporate governance principle, the Board of Directors holds at least 4 meetings which are scheduled a year in advance to acknowledge and make a decision on business matters of the Company.
 However, the Board can hold a special meeting when necessary.
 A letter of invitation with clear agendas and sufficient documents for the meeting will be submitted to directors at least 7 days prior to the meeting date except for an urgent case, to let the Board have enough time to study the information before attending the meeting.
-The Board provides an opportunity for executives to participate in the meetings to answer any queries concerned.
-A minimum quorum required during Board decisions is two-thirds of the total members of the directors.
-The minutes of the meeting are accurately prepared and filed for further reference.

 Directors